medavox/distribackup/docs/report/report.md

 ![Figure 1: Main Program Data Structures](strucs.png)

-~~Really important implemented algorithms may be included (maybe in the form of pseudocode), but do not include actual code, except for very small portions of code that represent a solution to a particularly interesting or difficult problem (even then, pseudocode is better).
+~~Really important implemented algorithms may be included (maybe in the form of pseudo-code), but do not include actual code, except for very small portions of code that represent a solution to a particularly interesting or difficult problem (even then, pseudo-code is better).
 Again, use figures as appropriate, e.g., to support discussion of communication between main procedures/methods in terms of procedure/method name, parameters, result type, function, relationship to other procedures/methods and so on.~~

 The system in operation/Process description
 -------------------------------------------